 ThirdPartyBlogger.com’s Ethical Standards

-The purpose of ethical standards is to promote values such as integrity, quality services, trust, fairness, goodwill, and respect for authority.
-We have considered those standards we feel are most applicable to the work of ThirdPartyBlogger.com.
-Our work for clients includes search engine optimization (SEO) copyediting and promoting website content through social media.
+The purpose of ethical standards is to promote integrity, quality services, trust, fairness, goodwill, and mutual respect.
+We have considered the standards most applicable to the work of ThirdPartyBlogger.com.

 Our ethical standards concerning our business:

-- We will not misrepresent the services of our company or our professional qualifications
+- We will appropriately represent the services of our company and our professional qualifications.

 Our ethical standards to the Internet community and governing authorities: